hx2A/py5website/reference/py5magics_py5saveframes.rst

 Description
 ===========

-Save the current running sketch's frames to a directory.
+Save the current running Sketch's frames to a directory.

 Use the ``-w`` argument to wait before starting.

 If a limit is given, this line magic will wait to return a list of the filenames.
 Otherwise, it will return right away as the frames are saved in the background.
-It will keep doing so as long as the sketch continues to run.
+It will keep doing so as long as the Sketch continues to run.

 Usage
 =====